nileshkg/Payment-UI/README.md

 # Payment-UI
-Front-end design using XML in ANdroid studio
+Front-end design using XML in Android studio

 ## Screenshots